Proca Theory from the Spinning Worldline: Conclusions

 We first presented an analysis at the linear level, which led to expected equations, yet with no constraints neither on Abelianity nor on reality of the gauge field.
 On an interesting note, the St\"uckelberg field arises as a natural element of the spectrum of the linear theory.

 When turning to the non-linear analysis of the massive particle, we draw inspiration from the results obtained in \cite{Dai_2008}.
 As in the massless case, we had to reduce the particle content to a subspace of the Hilbert space, identified by its charge under the global R-symmetry current.
 When coupled to a background vector field, conditions imposing Abelianity and reality of the vector field arise naturally as consistency requirements.
 We obtain equations \eqref{eqn: abelian real Proca Theory} reproducing Proca theory.
+It is worth mentioning that our analysis goes through as well if we replace the explicit mass term by a scalar field at the price of adding suitable extra non-minimal couplings in the Hamiltonian.

 We highlight that a system of equations appears which explicitly forbids a non-Abelian massive vector field, a result which matches our knowledge of massive Yang-Mills theory in the context of Lagrangian QFT.